-Know the reason for writing a cover letter.
-Your cover letter needs to provide an intriguing introduction that prompts a potential employer to set up an interview with you.
-It needs to showcase your qualifications and point out why they are a good fit for the job to which you are applying.
+Know the reason for writing a letter.
+Your resume cover letter needs to provide an intriguing introduction that prompts a potential employer to set up an interview with you.
+It needs to showcase your qualifications and point out why you are the person for the job to which you are applying.
 Most importantly, it should clearly state why the company should hire you.

 Sometimes it’s hard to organize your ideas.
-You may be applying to multiple jobs, each of which may require a unique set of skills.
-Creating a Venn diagram for each employment opportunity can help you organize your thoughts and visualize why you are a good fit for each job.
-In order to determine which skills you need to focus on in your cover letter, look at the job description for keywords and phrases that are used to describe what their ideal employee would look like.
+You may be applying to multiple jobs, each of which requires a unique set of skills.
+Creating a Venn diagram for each employment opportunity or each company you are applying to can help you organize your thoughts and visualize why you are a good fit for each job.
+This can be your blueprint for what to include in your cover letter.
+To determine which skills you need to focus on (in both your resume and your letter!), look at the job posting for keywords and phrases that are used to describe what their ideal employee would look like.

-Place your skills in one circle, and the skills that they are looking for in another circle.
-The spot where the lists overlap is where you need to focus your attention.
+Place your skills and experience in one circle, and the skills and experience that they are looking for in another circle.
+The spot where the lists overlap is where you should focus your attention.
 The accomplishments and expertise that are listed in that shared space are the very things that you need to highlight in your cover letter.

 But don’t ignore the outlying skills.
 Put on your thinking cap and see if you can come up with experiences or accomplishments that you have had, that show you still have the desired skills.
 For example, although you may not have the desired degree, perhaps you have five years of work experience that illustrates you have the required knowledge and the proven ability to put it to practical use.

 As we’ve said before, each position you are applying for may (probably will!) require a unique set of skills.
-That’s why it’s so important to research the company and position to which you are applying.
-Many applicants fail to take this crucial step.
-Without it, you can be sure that a cover letter will quickly end up in the pile of rejections.
-Putting in the time and effort to research that company’s core values, their strengths, weaknesses, opportunities, challenges, and requirements will give you a leg up on the competition.
+That’s why it’s so important to research the company and position for which you are applying.
+Many job applicants fail to do this.
+Without this research, you can be sure that your cover letter and resume will quickly end up in the pile of rejections.
+Putting in the time and effort to research that company’s core values, strengths, weaknesses, opportunities, challenges, and requirements will give you a leg up on the competition.

 Be Precise and Show Foresight

 Know the contact person’s title and name and then address your cover letter accordingly; if you’re not sure who the hiring manager is, find out.
-We live in an information age; there can be no excuse dropping the ball on this one small point.
+LinkedIn or other social media can be helpful for this research.
+We live in an information age; there can be no excuse for dropping the ball on this one small point.

 When possible, address your cover letter to a specific person.

 The point of your cover letter is to secure an interview, so be sure that your letter is clear and to the point.
-Just like an advertisement that compels you to “Call now,” you need to give your cover letter a call to action.
-Supply your contact information and let them know that you are available for an interview.
+Just like an advertisement that compels you to “Call now,” you need to give your cover letter a call to action, usually in the closing paragraph.
+Supply your contact information, including a phone number and email address, and let them know that you are available for an interview.

 Remember those keywords that you looked for in the job description?
 Well, here is your chance to use those.
 Those keywords and phrases that you gleaned should appear in your cover letter to describe your experiences and skills.
 When you use industry keywords, it shows that you have intimate knowledge of and a passion for the field.